shi-ang/SurvivalEVAL/README.md

 Please create an issue if you want me to implement any other evaluation metrics.

 ## Updates
+- 2024-04-28: Add the non-IPCW-weighted Brier score and IBS.
 - 2024-03-13: Remove the `rpy2` dependency.
 Now the package is pure python.